 Things to see and do

-The Royal Oak
+Visit the Royal Oak

 Today, the lost oak pasture has been restored including trees propagated from the original Royal Oak.
 The tallest oak you see here is the oldest descendant and beside it, is a replacement grown from an acorn of the oak, which was planted by the Prince of Wales in 2001, on the 350th anniversary of Charles’s visit.

-Boscobel House
+Explore Boscobel House

-Victorian Farmyard
+Examine the Victorian Farmyard

 Boscobel's farmyard is a well-preserved example of a 19th-century small 'planned farm'.
 The farm buildings here feature agricultural exhibits where you can learn more about Boscobel's history as a farmyard as you explore the dairy, cowshed and farmyard.

-Experience what life would have been like on a busy Victorian working farm as you meet the resident animals including Ryeland Sheep and Tamworth pigs.
+Experience what life would have been like on a busy Victorian farm as you meet the resident animals including Ryeland Sheep and Tamworth pigs.

 Continuing the 'hide and seek theme', our play area is great for children visiting Boscobel House.
 Young visitors will have fun hiding in the replica priest holes and letting off steam exploring the climbing frame, slide and swing.
 Located next to the cafe, parents can enjoy a hot drink and cake while their children play.